UX Design 5 min read

-Make sure the forms are in logical order and only ask the questions that are required.
-With narrowed down questions, your users can easily accomplish the forms – increasing form completion rates on your website.
+Make sure the forms are in a logical order and only ask the questions that are required.
+With narrowed-down questions, your users can easily accomplish the forms – increasing form completion rates on your website.

 It is advisable to place one set of questions in one single column.
 Avoid separating the continuation of your question by making another column, because the main key in this method is for your users to avoid interpreting the fields incorrectly.

 4. Avoid the error frustrations of your users